botlabs-gg/carlbot-docs/docs/getting-started.md

 ### Why does the bot complain about requiring more permissions?
 I've given it <span style="color: red;">Manage Roles</span> already. {docsify-ignore}
 The way Discord decides if you can add a role or not is based on two things:
 * Does the Member adding the role have <span style="color: red;">Manage Roles</span> permission?
-* Is the member trying to add the role higher in the role heirarchy than the role they're trying to add?
+* Is the member trying to add a role higher in the role heirarchy than the bot's role?

 Just assign the bot a role that is higher than the highest role it has to assign.
 The role being hoisted does not have to have any special permissions.